f5devcentral/f5-velos-training/docs/velos_networking.rst

 The table below displays the breakout cables for the following DR4+ optics: **F5-UPG-VEL-QDD-DR4+**.

+..
+Note:: The breakout cables below for DR4+ break out into FR modulation which uses two optical channels, one for each direction, over the same fiber.

 +----------------------+--------------------------------------------------------------------------------------------+
 | F5-UPG-VEL-QDD-4X-3M | VELOS Field Upgrade: QSFP-DD Breakout Cable 400G to 4x100G, MPO-12 to 4LC (3 Meter)        |
 +----------------------+--------------------------------------------------------------------------------------------+